Introduction: "Hellish" Hot Pepper Relish

 So, about 10 years ago when I was introduced to pickled habanero relish, it was somewhat of a life changing experience.
 I fell in love with the stuff and honestly would eat it on anything and in everything.

 I loved it so much, it made me want to attempt to make my own (this is actually the main reason I started gardening).
-So, the following spring I started from seed (under the tutelage of my mother-in-law), a mix of Jalapeno's, Serrano's, Biggie Chili's, Habanero's, Scotch Bonnet's, Tepin's, and Cayenne peppers.
+So, the following spring I started from seed, a mix of Jalapeno's, Serrano's, Biggie Chili's, Habanero's, Scotch Bonnet's, Tepin's, and Cayenne peppers.

 For me, it was off to the races and after a few months of watching my little garden grow (25 plants), I made my first attempt at relish and it was a success!!!
 It was a painful mix of the hottest peppers I could get to grow and to me, not only was it "Hellish" (literally), it was fantastic.